ddemidov/amgcl/README.md

 AMGCL is a C++ header only library for constructing an algebraic [multigrid][] (AMG) hierarchy.
-AMG is one the most effective methods for solution of large sparse unstructured systems of equations, arising, for example, from discretization of PDEs on unstructured grids [9,11].
+AMG is one of the most effective methods for solution of large sparse unstructured systems of equations, arising, for example, from discretization of PDEs on unstructured grids [9,11].
 The method can be used as a black-box solver for various computational problems, since it does not require